 Pregnancy can be emotional, stressful, exciting and sometimes painful.
 You may become anxious and worry that normal work tasks may be harmful to you and your baby.
 Set all the anxieties aside.
 Pregnant women often can keep doing their normal jobs.
 But if your job requires a lot of heavy lifting, climbing, carrying or standing it may not be safe during pregnancy.
 Dizziness, nausea, and fatigue which is common in early pregnancy can increase the chance of injury.
-During the end of pregnancy the extra weight can throw your balance off and lead to falls.
+During the end of pregnancy the extra weight can throw your balance off and lead to falls, so you may need to contact an attorney.

-If you are concerned that your job may be harmful to you or your baby‘s health discuss it with your doctor.
+If you are concerned that your job may be harmful to you or your baby‘s health discuss it with your doctor in womens health.
 You may have to cut back on the hours that you are working, give up certain tasks, take on another position or stop working until after the baby is born.

 Chemicals, pesticides, cleaning supplies, and metals such as lead can cause serious problems during pregnancy.
 If you are in contact with these substances during the work day discuss it with your doctor.
 Women who work in farming, factories, dry cleaners, or printing may be exposed to harmful agents.